Century, Metric Century & Half Century Options!

 *Due to strict permit requirements imposed by Death Valley National Park, entry fees are higher than our standard century event pricing.
 In addition to expensive permit fees required by NPS and Cal Trans, Planet Ultra must hire an ambulance and also at pay hourly fees for 2 National Park Service Ranger Monitors for the duration of the event.
 With the 300-rider limit, the per person cost is much, much greater.
 To make this event possible, we do have to charge more.
 We think it’s worth it!

 Please read our registration and cancellation policies; and everything below before signing up.
 Our DVNP permit imposes various restrictions and requires that we enforce very strict rules.
 We need all participants to understand and agree to respect and abide by the rules of this event.

+REGISTRATION WILL OPEN IN JANUARY.
 Click the SignUp bottom to register online and pay by credit card (which includes a small service fee).
 You may also use that button to view the registered rider list.
 Please read our new cancellation policy before registering.
 We highly suggest purchasing the event cancellation insurance.

 Due to the restricted rider-limit and the cost to host this event, we’re unable to accept volunteer coupons for this event.

 Jerseys are to available to purchase during registration until September 28th.
 Thereafter you may purchase for $85 at the event and we’ll mail it to you when they’re ready.